tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/快速入门/一分钟跑通Demo/跑通Demo(Android)_intl_en.md

 ## FAQs
 ### 1. Only public and private key information can be obtained when I try to view the encryption key.
 How do I get the encryption key?
 Starting from TRTC SDK v6.6 (August 2019), the new signature algorithm HMAC-SHA256 is used.
 For applications created before then, you need to upgrade the signature algorithm before your can get a new encryption key.
 If you don't upgrade it, you can continue to use the [legacy algorithm ECDSA-SHA256](https://intl.cloud.tencent.com/document/product/647/35166).
+If you have upgraded the version, you can switch between the new and old algorithms as needed.

-Upgrade operation:
+Upgrade/Switch operation:
  1. Log in to the [TRTC Console](https://console.cloud.tencent.com/trtc).
  2. Select **Application Management** on the left sidebar and click **Application Info** on the row of the target application.
- 3. Select the **Quick Start** tab and click **Upgrade** in **Step 2: obtain the secret key to issue UserSig**.
+ 3. Select the **Quick Start** tab and click **Upgrade**, **Asymmetric Encryption**, or **HMAC-SHA256** in **Step 2: obtain the secret key to issue UserSig**.

-### 2. The demo is running on two mobile phone, but why can't they display the images of each other?
+### 2. The demo is running on two mobile phones, but why can't they display the images of each other?
-Please make sure that the two mobile phones use different `UserID` values when running the demo, as TRTC does not support using the same `UserID` on two devices simultaneously, unless different `SDKAppID` values are used.
+Please make sure that the two mobile phones use different `UserIDs` when running the demo, as TRTC does not support using the same `UserID` on two devices simultaneously; unless different `SDKAppIDs` are used.

 ### 3. What are the restrictions of the firewall?
 As the SDK uses the UDP protocol for audio/video transmission, it cannot be used in office networks that block UDP.
-If you encounter such a problem, please troubleshoot as instructed in [How to Deal With Firewall Restrictions](https://intl.cloud.tencent.com/document/product/647/35164).
+If you encounter such a problem, please troubleshoot as instructed in [Dealing with Organizational Firewall Restrictions](https://intl.cloud.tencent.com/document/product/647/35164).